paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-033-post-9-11-educational-assistance.md

 #### Effective Date of 2011 Amendment
 Amendment by Pub.
 L. 111–377 effective Aug.
 1, 2011, see section 109(c) of Pub.
 L. 111–377, set out as a note under [section 2006 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2006&num=0&edition=prelim), Armed Forces.

+#### Effective Date
+Section effective Aug.
+1, 2009, see section 5003(d) of Pub.
+L. 110–252, set out as an Effective Date of 2008 Amendment note under [section 16163 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section16163&num=0&edition=prelim), Armed Forces.

 <a id="section-3317"></a>
 ## § 3317.
 Public-private contributions for additional educational assistance
 **(a) Establishment of Program.—** In instances where the educational assistance provided pursuant to section 3313(c)(1)(A) does not cover the full cost of established charges (as specified in section 3313), the Secretary shall carry out a program under which colleges and universities can, voluntarily, enter into an agreement with the Secretary to cover a portion of those established charges not otherwise covered under section 3313(c)(1)(A), which contributions shall be matched by equivalent contributions toward such costs by the Secretary.
-The program shall only apply to covered individuals described in paragraphs (1) and (2) of section 3311(b).
+The program shall only apply to covered individuals described in paragraphs (1), (2), (9), and (10) of section 3311(b).

 **(b) Designation of Program.—** The program under this section shall be known as the “Yellow Ribbon G.I.
 Education Enhancement Program”.